omerlab/Kubernetes_projects/02-PODs-with-kubectl/README.md

 # Landmark Technologies  == Kubernetes  - PODs

 ## Step-01: PODs Introduction
-- What is a POD ?
+- What is a POD ? it is the smallest object in k8s
 - What is a Multi-Container POD?

 ## Step-02: PODs Demo